Park New Jersey Excursion

 Jersey Transit from New York Penn Station to Asbury

 Park Station.
 Check schedules and fares online.
+Sit on the left.

-You'll then ride past an interesting
+You will then ride past an interesting

 visage of American urban, industrial, and suburban life.